chinwh2019/babyjarvis/README.md

-# Streamlit UI for OpenAI's Whisper, GPT, chatGPT, babyagi and more
+# Streamlit UI with openAI and OSS models for Transcription and Database, Personallized Chatbot, Document Query and Summarization, BabyAGI and more

 This is a simple [Streamlit UI](https://streamlit.io/) for: